Table of Contents

 Sometimes, you may wish to track events across different origins.
 For example, you might want to have metrics that measure actions on http://shop.example.com and http://example.com.
-These are different origins, so you'll need set up cross-origin targeting in your snippet.
-Otherwise, you won't see any data for cross-origin metrics on your Results page.
+These are different origins, so you will need to set up cross-origin targeting in your Optimizely Web snippet.
+Otherwise, you will not see any data for cross-origin metrics on your Results page.

 Events in Personalization

 Use events in Personalization to behaviorally target campaigns and deliver personalized experiences.